damitchris/steam-cmd-installer/README.md

 . if the script dont work do chmod 755 (the name of the script you took)
 # Current Features
 32-64 bit architecture support,
-Install a game from the script after it installed steamcmd, No need to touch a file manager, the script will handle everything from downloading to install steamcmd and optionally a game, anonymous logging support,
+Install a game from the script after it installed steamcmd,Update coming directly from github, and server maintenance No need to touch a file manager, the script will handle everything from downloading to install steamcmd and optionally a game, anonymous logging support,
 #planned feature
-make it so the script dont install anything until the user inputted all the needed variable(not sure i will implement it)
+none for now